JavierSolsona/amalgama/exercise1/README.md

 - The contact.addresses map has a missing `)`.
 This one is very important because is need it to run the works.
 - The maps miss the key prop.
 This one is very important because is need it to run the works.
 - Add an alt to the image in case there is not image at less a text is display.
 Generally this is usefull for the end user
+- Moved addresses to a different component, this help to increase readability
+- Moved nav bar to a different component, this help to increase readability and code reutilization
+- Created util function to generate the profile object, this help to increase readability and code reutilization

 ## 2 Factorize the code and attach how the solution will look after refactoring.